GoFetchDeliveries/Tasks/ISSUE_TEMPLATE.md

-If it's a bugreport, please fill the template below and remove the instructions.
-If it's a feature, remove the whole text and write a description.
+* If it's a bug report, please fill the template below and remove the instructions.

+* If it's a feature, remove the whole text and write your description.

 ## Overview